 You are typically not entitled to benefits if you are injured while on meal breaks, driving to or from work, or engaging in social activities that are not related to your work.
 Each case is unique though, so it’s best to have an attorney review your claim to determine whether or not you qualify for benefits.

 Have you been injured while working in the agricultural industry?
 If so, contact the experienced attorneys at Armstrong & Vaught, P.L.C. at once.
 Let us review your case so we can determine the best way to recover compensation for your injuries.
-Call us now at 918-582-2500, toll free at (800) 722-8880, or contact us online for a free consultation with a skilled attorney.
+Call us at (918) 582-2500 or toll-free at (800) 722-8880 or complete the simple form below for a free consultation with a skilled attorney.